thivagarradhakrishnan/taskManagerApi-Frontend/README.md

 ## License

-This project is open source and available under the ISC
+**Note**: This frontend requires a Node.js/Express/MongoDB backend to function.
+The backend should implement JWT authentication, bcrypt password hashing, and all the